-Join Martin Shervington for an in-depth discussion in this video Different types of engagement on different platforms, part of Managing Customer Comments.
+Join Martin Shervington for an in-depth discussion in this video Different types of engagement on different platforms, part of Social Media Marketing: Managing Customer Comments.

 - Different platforms have different methods of engagement and comments are one of the main ways to get people's attention.
 Taking a quick look at Facebook, here people will comment on your content or like it, and you'll be notified.
 So the notification system of every platform is something you really want to get to grips with, especially if you're a marketer.
 And know that you'll be sending people a notification when you like their content or their comments, or reply to them.
 And also know you can change your own settings and also your notifications.